 New, leading semiconductor companies have spun out from established companies.
 Everspin Technologies, a leader in MRAM technology, spun out of Freescale before it became NXP Semiconductors.

-Greater Phoenix is home to 16,480 semiconductor and related device manufacturing jobs
+Greater Phoenix is home to 22,203 semiconductor and other electronic component manufacturing jobs

-U.S. companies account for about half of the semiconductor manufacturing market in 2015
+Domestic companies accounted for about half of the semiconductor manufacturing market in 2019

-Greater Phoenix is the eighth largest metro area for electronics employment
+Greater Phoenix is the third largest metro area for semiconductors manufacturing employment

 A Diverse, Strong Supply Chain

 The microelectronics cluster in Greater Phoenix is characterized by a diverse and strong, supportive supply chain.
 Companies throughout the vertical cluster indicate a strong preference for purchasing from other local companies.
-Overall, 70% of companies interviewed for our Microelectronics Cluster in Greater Phoenix Report bought mostly from other companies in the United States, and 63% of those companies mostly purchased products from other Arizona companies.
-(To learn more, read our report on The Microelectronics Cluster in Greater Phoenix)
+Overall, 70% of companies interviewed for our 2017 Microelectronics Cluster in Greater Phoenix Report bought mostly from other companies in the United States, and 63% of those companies mostly purchased products from other Arizona companies.

 State Support of Engineering Leads to Qualified Graduates